We use some essential cookies to make this website work.

 The government published this white paper on the Overseas Territories on the 28 June 2012, setting out its overall approach.

-The Foreign Secretary joined elected leaders and representatives of the UK Overseas Territories for the tenth Joint Ministerial Council.
+The Prime Minister and Foreign Secretary joined elected Leaders and Representatives of the UK Overseas Territories for the twelfth Joint Ministerial Council.

 Don’t include personal or financial information like your National Insurance number or credit card details.